 This stand alone assessment is relevant to any staff member required to carry out this activity to support safer blood transfusion by ensuring the correct blood component is given to the correct patient.
 To achieve competency ALL core competencies (theoretical elements and performance criteria) contained in this document must be assessed and passed.
 Assessment can be performed on a one to one basis either in real time or via simulation.
-Assessment is required every 3 years or as per local training needs analysis.
+Following an individual's initial training a one off practical competency assessment must be undertaken or as per local training needs analysis.
+This practical assessment need not be repeated if there is on-going satisfactory performance but should be repeated if there is a period of greater than one year out of a workplace where regular transfusion is taking place.
 For further information or if difficulties are encountered please contact the local Hospital Transfusion Team.